awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide-terraform.md

 > Note: Terraform deployment options are still in preview.

+## Background

+This guide will walk you through using Terraform to:
+- Create a VPC
+- Create an EKS cluster
+- Create a S3 bucket
+- Create an RDS DB instance
+- Deploy Kubeflow with RDS as a KFP and Katib persistence layer and S3 as an artifact store

+Terraform documentation can be found [here](https://www.terraform.io/docs).

 ## Prerequisites

 Be sure that you have satisfied the [installation prerequisites]({{< ref "../prerequisites.md" >}}) before working through this guide.